To be considered for admission, applicants must submit to Enrollment Services:

 - Students wishing to transfer from other colleges’ nursing programs will be given consideration by the program on an individual basis.

-- Students requesting to use TEAS scores from another institution or nursing program must have completed the test within the previous two (2) years prior to admission into the Practical Nursing program.
-It is the student’s responsibility to submit copies of the TEAS testing results to enrollment services with their application.
+- Students requesting to use TEAS V scores from another institution or nursing program must have completed the test within the previous two (2) years prior to admission into the Practical Nursing program.
+It is the student’s responsibility to submit copies of the TEAS testing results to Enrollment Services with their application.

 - Students who transfer from another State Board of Nursing approved program will have to complete the following to receive credit: a) apply and meet all program admission requirements, b) Skills lab final exam and performance exam/check off, c) Medical math test with 90% accuracy (3 attempts allowed), d) complete a final comprehensive exam on transfer materials with 80% or greater score, and e) Received a grade of “C” (80% or higher) on any course requested for transfer.

-Students are responsible for the following costs in addition to tuition, fees, and book costs: uniforms, CPR/First Aid certification, immunizations, physical exam, medical equipment (stethoscope, sphygmomanometer, pen light, watch with second hand, etc.), and mandatory review and testing services (ATI) throughout the program.
+Financial Requirements: Students are responsible for the following costs in addition to tuition, fees, and book costs: uniforms, CPR/First Aid certification, immunizations, physical exam, medical equipment (stethoscope, sphygmomanometer, pen light, watch with second hand, etc), and mandatory review and testing services (ATI) throughout the program.
 Upon completion of training, students will be eligible to sit the NCLEX-PN examination.
 All fees related to licensure examination are the student’s responsibility.
 Students are also responsible for their own transportation to the college and all clinical sites.
 Students who fail to meet these responsibilities will not be able to continue in the program.
-The anticipated cost of training: $7500.00 (subject to change as prices fluctuate).
+The anticipated cost of training is $7500.00 (subject to change as prices fluctuate).